 Grant Application Process

 The Clerk to the council will receive all applications in the first instance.
-A designated Councillor will then collate all the necessary information from the applicant ready for presentation and discussion at the appropriate Council meeting.
+They will then collate all the necessary information from the applicant ready for presentation and discussion at the appropriate Council meeting.

 Applicants will be required to complete an application form.
 All questions on the application form should be fully answered and additional appropriate information, which supports an application, should be provided.

-In addition to the application form organisations will be required to provide the following supporting information:
+In addition to the application form organisations may be asked to provide the following supporting information:

 a copy of their written constitution or details of their aims and purpose,

-full details of the project or activity,

-demonstration that the grant will be of benefit to the local community within the Parish,

-the proportion or number of beneficiaries living in the electoral area,

-demonstration of a clear need for the funding,

-a copy of the previous years accounts or, for new initiatives, a detailed budget and business plan.

-The Council will expect to receive in writing to the Clerk any expression of interest for a possible grant application exceeding £100 by 30 September of the financial year prior to the funds being required in order that budget provision can be considered.
-Submission of applications is required by 1st November of the financial year prior to the funds being required.
+Grant applications are encouraged at any time but will be considered within a budget decided in the previous year.
+Because he Council has a limited budget each year and guidance can be given to applicants as to how much money is likely to be available in a specific financial year.

 The Council will make the decision on which grants to award.
 All applicants will be contacted following the Council's decision.

-The Council has a limited budget each year and guidance can be given to applicants as to how much money is likely to be available in a specific financial year.

 Conditions of Funding